About

 Physics researcher at Strathclyde Physics, quantum gal.

-Apart from my research I also enjoy contributing to science communication through writing and editing articles, giving interviews and curating scripts as well as via a largely science-based blog.
-I’m an avid hillwalker of the scottish hills, a former debater, a former comedy writer (don’t ask), somehow aware of and interested in Category Theory and generally prone to bouts of philosophy concerning the Digital Universe.
+Apart from my research I also enjoy contributing to science communication through writing and editing articles, giving interviews and curating scripts as well as via a largely science-based blog, which needs updating soon, now that the thesis is done.

 Latest blog posts